-1. Ethics isn't just a subject, its a responsibility for every student, in every field.
+1. Ethics isn't just a subject, it's a responsibility for every student, in every field.

 2. From STEM to the humanities, ethics shapes the impact of every discipline.